-The undergraduate major in Near Eastern and Judaic Studies is divided into three parallel tracks:
+The undergraduate major in Near Eastern and Judaic Studies is divided into 5 parallel tracks.
+When you declare a NEJS major, you will pick one of the 5 tracks to be your area of specialty:

-Each is designed to combine a broad education in the various disciplines and periods that constitute NEJS, with a degree of specialization in one specific area.
-It is the intent of the major also to introduce students to the critical study of Near Eastern and Judaic sources, classical and modern, within the academic context.
+Each track is designed to combine broad knowledge in the various disciplines and periods that constitute NEJS, with a degree of specialization in one specific area.
+It is the intent of the major to introduce students to the critical study of Near Eastern and Judaic sources, classical and modern, within the academic context.

 How to Become an Undergraduate Major

-Students who wish to concentrate in Near Eastern and Judaic Studies meet with Undergraduate Advising Head Alexander Kaye and are assigned a faculty advisor in accordance with their individual areas of interest.
-Together with their advisor, they develop a plan of study designed to fulfill the requirements of the major and to meet their personal interests and needs.
+Students who wish to major or minor in Near Eastern and Judaic Studies should meet with Undergraduate Advising Head Jonathan Krasner.
+They will be assigned a faculty advisor in accordance with their individual areas of interest.
+Together with their advisor, they will develop a plan of study designed to fulfill the requirements of the major and to meet their personal interests and needs.

 With the approval of the department, a limited amount of credit may be awarded for appropriate courses taken at other universities.